 Getting help from your parents’ neighbors and community members is a great way to calm your worries.
 However, if there are any family members that live close to your parents, ask them if it would be okay for them to check in on occasion.
 Family will be more comfortable reporting any issues that might arise to you, and they can be more reliable than your parents’ neighbors.
 Don’t be afraid to ask family to help even if you feel like it might be a burden.
 Family is there to help, and no matter how little they can check in on your parents, you will feel much better knowing someone close to you is there if any problems arise.

 Know Your Parents Medical Situation

-Knowing your parents medical situation is a great way to calm your fears.
-By knowing who their doctor is, what medications they are taking, and when they go in for visits, you will be able to track their health more closely.
+Knowing your parents’ medical situation is a great way to calm your fears.
+By knowing who their doctor is, what medications they are taking, and when they go in for visits, you can track their health more closely.
 Let their doctor know that you are caring for them from another state and would like to be informed and updated if any medical issues arise.

 Make Your Visits Count

 When you do visit your parents, make sure their house is safe and comfortable.
 Make sure to take care of all possible danger areas, including locks, alarm systems, and tripping hazards.
 Being unsure of whether or not your parents are safe in their own house when you live far away can be very unsettling, and by double-checking all these precautions, you can ease your fears.

 Be Careful of Moving Your Parents Into Your Home